Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 see [main document definitions](registering-elements#main-document-definitions).
 {.alert .alert-info}

-### Return an HTMLTemplateElement {#templateobject}
+### Provide a template by defining a template property on the constructor {#templateobject}

-As an alternative to specifying the element's template in markup, you can create a static `template` getter that returns an HTMLTemplateElement.
+As an alternative to specifying the element's template in markup, you can define a static `template` property.
+The `template` property must be an `HTMLTemplateElement`.

-This getter is called _once_, when the first instance of the element is upgraded.
+Polymer provides an `html` function that can be applied to a template literal to produce an `HTMLTemplateElement`.
+For example:

 ```js
 class MyElement extends Polymer.Element {